NCATS-Tangerine/rhea-beacon/README.md

 ## Getting started

-The lateast  release of this project was expects the use of Python 3.7, and it is advised that you use this version.
+The latest release of this project expects the use of Python 3.7, and it is advised that you use this version.

 ### Create virtual environment